Working Capital Management Definition

 The primary objectives of working capital management include the following:

-Although the importance of working capital is unquestionable in any type of business.
-Working capital management is a day to day activity, unlike capital budgeting decisions.
-Most importantly, inefficiencies at any levels of management have an impact on the working capital and its management.
-Following are the main points that signify why it is important to take the management of working capital seriously.
+Although the importance of working capital is unquestionable in any business, working capital management is a day-to-day activity, unlike capital budgeting decisions.
+Most importantly, inefficiencies at any level of management impact the working capital and its management.
+The following are the main points that signify why it is important to take working capital management seriously.

 - Ensures Higher Return on Capital